The Mighty Nein: Production

+Along side Chris Prynoski, Tasha Huo, Antonio Canobbio, Ben Kalina and Shannon Prynoski, the starring cast are executive producers for the show.

-In early March 2023, Critical Role cast member Liam O'Brien revealed to ComicBook.com that work on The Mighty Nein project had begun.
-In a June 8, 2024 post on X; it was revealed that voice acting had begun.
-In a October 2024 interview, cast member and executive producer Travis Willingham stated that the writing for the first season was completed and that progress on the show was "definitely more than halfway done".
+In early March 2023, Critical Role cast member Liam O'Brien stated to ComicBook.com that work on The Mighty Nein project had begun.
+Voice acting had begun by June 8, 2024, according to a post on X. In an October 2024 interview, cast member and executive producer Travis Willingham stated that the writing for the first season was completed and that progress on the show was "definitely more than halfway done".
 In June 2025, Willingham stated that they had "recorded the entire first and second season".

 The cast were involved in the character design process.
 Cast member and executive producer Sam Riegel commented that The Mighty Nein will be "tonally different" from their first animated adaptation The Legend of Vox Machina.
 Showrunner and executive producer Tasha Huo similarly stated that the Mighty Nein "reflects a more mature, more elevated storytelling" than the previous series and this show has "more drama" and "more filmmaking involved".
 Huo noted that they tried "to treat the show like a live-action show, which is tonally different than Vox Machina, but still keeping within the same world".
 Willingham explained that this adaptation "is from the get-go a complete departure" and that "you're coming into the characters that you love, but a totally new story".
+Among the changes are the deaths of characters who survived in the original campaign, a deliberate decision by the creators to establish a darker tone for the series.
+In an October 2025 interview with Polygon, Willingham explained that The Mighty Nein would be slower paced than the first two seasons of The Legend of Vox Machina – comparing the approach to the new show to "starting from a session zero perspective."

 Entertainment Weekly highlighted that The Mighty Nein will take a similar approach to the character Essek Thelyss as The Legend of Vox Machina series did with its "more nefarious characters", such as the Briarwoods, by "showing story material that happened 'off screen' (metaphorically speaking, since there are no screens in a table-top campaign)".
 Willingham commented that this approach will show the audience "the machinations both happening in the Empire and the Dynasty, all the things moving behind the scenes, and really who was Essek" and how he ended up "in the place where he was, moving these large pieces and affecting a large portion of the world in The Mighty Nein".

+In a December 2025 interview with Screen Rant, Riegel stated that post-production on the second season was in progress and "one or two episodes" were completed.
+He hoped that the season would premiere in 2026.
+As of March 2026, a release date for season two has yet to be announced.